nonomal/loggifly/docs/guide/swarm.md

 LoggiFly does not monitor Swarm services directly, since the Swarm API is limited and does not integrate well with LoggiFly.
 Instead, it monitors the individual containers that belong to a configured Swarm service by recognizing the service name from Docker Swarm labels.

-This means that LoggiFly has to be deployed as a global service on every node in the swarm cluster but it also means that you could monitor individual Swarm containers on only one node and you can get context about which node the container that has triggered a notification is running on.
+This means that LoggiFly has to be deployed as a global service on every node in the swarm cluster.

-To get context about which node the container that has triggered a notification is running on, you have to set the `LOGGIFLY_MODE` environment variable to `swarm`.
+If you want to get context about which node the container that has triggered a notification is running on, you have to set the `LOGGIFLY_MODE` environment variable to `swarm`.

 The `config.yaml` can be passed to each worker via [Docker Configs](https://docs.docker.com/reference/cli/docker/config/) (_see example_).

-The configuration pretty much stays the same except that you set `swarm_services` instead of `containers` or use the `SWARM_SERVICES` environment variable.
+The configuration stays the same except that you set `swarm_services` instead of `containers` or use the `SWARM_SERVICES` environment variable instead of `CONTAINERS`.

 If normal `containers` are set instead of or additionally to `swarm_services` LoggiFly will also look for these containers on every node.